AXeonV/jigsaw/README.md

-# puzzle
+# jigsaw
-Previously, a simple H5 puzzle with vue.js for CoCoJ
+Previously, a simple H5 jigsaw with vue.js for CoCoJ

 Now, specialized for sxy’s birthday party (29.Dec.23)